espocrm/documentation/docs/user-guide/mass-email.md

 The admin needs to create a Many-to-Many relationship between the Target List and the custom entity (of Person or Company type).
 Then add the panel to the Bottom Panels layout of the Target List entity.

-## Campaign Log
+## Campaign log

-In Campaign Log you can see emails that have been sent, opened emails, bounced emails, who opted out, and who clicked the link in the email.
+In the Campaign Log you can see emails that have been sent, opened emails, bounced emails, who opted out, and who clicked the link in the email.

 * Sent email
-* Links clicked by recipient
+* Links clicked by the recipient
 * Recipients who opted out
-* Bounced emails (not delivered to recipient)
+* Bounced emails (not delivered to the recipient)
-* Emails opened by recipient (disabled by default)
+* Emails opened by the recipient (disabled by default)

-It's possible to utilize this log by creating Target List (dropdown in the top-right corner on panel) based on records from log.
+It's possible to utilize this log by creating a Target List (dropdown in the top-right corner on panel) based on records from log.
 For example, you pick only contacts that clicked on the link (tracking url).

+## Bounce emails

+Bounce email is an automatic email message from an email system reporting that a sent message has not been delivered.

+There are two types of bounced emails: hard and soft.
+The hard-bounce will mark the recipient email address as invalid so no more email will be sent to it in future.
+Soft-bounces will be only logged in the campaign log.

+Bounced emails can be handled only by a group email account.

 ## Settings